FatherDivine/flipperzero-mayhem/Known-issues.md

 # ESP32CAM extra GND

+**Note:** This does not apply to newer PCBs (from Mayhem v1.2), check if your PCB says N/A. Consider this only if you are making a DIY version.

 Some cameras have 3 GND pads (the original design) but others have reconnected that pin to something else, this interferes with the boot of the ESP32 if this pin is grounded.
 With a multitester, check if all the pads with the label GND are connected between them to isolate the problem.

 ![image](https://user-images.githubusercontent.com/1091420/220142269-1fa92681-601c-48aa-b9fa-d29079979f27.png)